atelier-saulx/selva/docs/schemas.md

 ##### EXISTS

-The `EXISTS` index type con be applied to thea any type.
+The `EXISTS` index type can be applied to any type.
 When other indexing is enabled, it can be added as the last index type.
 It enables the following [`$filter`](./get_query.md#filter-object-array) operators:

 - `$operator: 'exists'` (filter matches only records where the field has been set)
 - `$operator: 'notExists'` (filter matches only records where the field has _not_ been set)